CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ## Overall Impression of usage testing

 The project has sufficient and well documented instructions to successfully build the source code.
 **However, the reviewer recommends detailing these instructions so that any lamba user could install and build the project.**

 Example:

-Instructions showing user how to clone the project are missing:
+Instructions on how to clone the project are missing:

 ````bash
 git clone https://github.com/yusufketen/casper-cpp-sdk.git